eburghar/staticserve/README.md

 # staticserve

-A simple and fast async http(s) server for hosting static website (JAMSTACK) under kubernetes, and replacing nginx.
+A simple and fast async http(s) server for hosting static website (JAMSTACK) under kubernetes. `staticserve` defines an API point (`/upload`) protected by a JWT token to update website content by uploading an archive (.tar or .tar.zst).

-- `staticserve` defines an API point protected by a token to upload and decompress a new site archive (.tar or .tar.zst) that can be easily used in CI/CD pipelines,
+A JWKS endpoint is used to retrieve the public keys needed to verify the validity of the token, and a claims map with expected values can be used to restrict even more who can upload new content to the server.
+This is specially useful in CI/CD pipelines.

-- allows to define dynamic routes to accomodate bookmarked links (vuerouter for example).
+You can also define dynamic routes to accomodate bookmarked links (vuerouter for instance).

 ## Usage